 Research and development expense.
-Research and development expense for the three months ended June 30, 2024 and 2023 was \$4.7 million and \$5.6 million, respectively, a decrease of \$0.9 million, or 16%.
-Research and development expenses for the three months ended June 30, 2024 and 2023 are summarized in the table below:
+Research and development expense for the three months ended June 30, 2024 September 30, 2024 and 2023 was \$4.7 million \$4.5 million and \$5.6 million \$5.1 million, respectively, a decrease of \$0.9 million \$0.6 million, or 16% 11%.
+Research and development expenses for the three months ended June 30, 2024 September 30, 2024 and 2023 are summarized in the table below:

-In thousands Three months ended June 30, 2024 2023 REDUCE-IT study and presentations (1) \$ 113 \$ 285 Fixed-dose combination (2) - 367 Regulatory filing fees and expenses (3) 402 620 Non-clinical research activities (4) 325 350 Internal staffing, overhead and other (5) 3,047 3,136 Research and development expense, excluding non-cash expense 3,887 4,758 Non-cash stock-based compensation expense (6) 859 884 Total research and development expense \$ 4,746 \$ 5,642
+In thousands Three months ended June 30, Three months ended September 30, 2024 2023 2024 2023 REDUCE-IT study and presentations (1) \$ 113 \$ 285 \$ 124 \$ 287 Fixed-dose combination (2) - 367 - 332 Regulatory filing fees and expenses (3) 402 620 548 733 Non-clinical research activities (4) 325 350 669 115 Internal staffing, overhead and other (5) 3,047 3,136 2,330 2,646 Research and development expense, excluding non-cash expense 3,887 4,758 3,671 4,113 Non-cash stock-based compensation expense (6) 859 884 869 992 Total research and development expense \$ 4,746 \$ 5,642 \$ 4,540 \$ 5,105

-- (1) REDUCE-IT study and publications expenses consist primarily of costs incurred to maintain the REDUCE-IT trial data as well as support provided to present at conferences and providing data to be published in medical journals. - (2) Fixed-dose combination expenses are primarily related to cost associated with developmental activities of a fixed-dose combination of VASCEPA and a statin which began in 2022 and subsequently deprioritized during 2023. - (3) Regulatory and quality filing fees are primarily related to the preparation, submission and review defense of regulatory filings as well as assistance with securing and maintaining regulatory approvals for qualifying suppliers for VASCEPA in the U.S. and Europe as well as regulatory expansion in the rest of the world. - (4) Non-clinical research activities are primarily related to ongoing experiments and analyses further exploring the potential biological activities of IPE. - (5) Internal staffing, overhead and other research and development expenses primarily relate to the costs of our personnel employed to manage research, development, regulatory affairs activities and related overhead costs including consulting and other professional fees that are not allocated to specific projects.
-Also included are costs related to qualifying suppliers and costs associated with various other activities, including other costs in collaboration with Mochida. - (6) Non-cash stock-based compensation expense represents the estimated costs associated with equity awards issued to personnel supporting our research and development and regulatory functions.
+(1) REDUCE-IT study and publications expenses consist primarily of costs incurred to maintain the REDUCE-IT trial data as well as support provided to present at conferences and providing to provide data to be published in medical journals.

+(2) Fixed-dose combination expenses are primarily related to cost associated with developmental activities of a fixed-dose combination of VASCEPA and a statin which began in and but was subsequently deprioritized during 2023.

+(3) Regulatory and quality filing fees are primarily related to the preparation, submission and review defense of regulatory filings as well as assistance with securing and maintaining regulatory approvals for qualifying suppliers for VASCEPA in the U.S. and Europe as well as regulatory expansion in the rest of the world.

+(4) Non-clinical research activities are primarily related to ongoing experiments and analyses further exploring the potential biological activities of IPE.

+(5) Internal staffing, overhead and other research and development expenses primarily relate to the costs of our personnel employed to manage research, development and regulatory affairs activities and related overhead costs including consulting and other professional fees that are not allocated to specific projects.
+Also included are costs related to qualifying suppliers and costs associated with various other activities, including other costs in collaboration with Mochida.

+(6) Non-cash stock-based compensation expense represents the estimated costs associated with equity awards issued to personnel supporting our research and development and regulatory functions.